Squidex/squidex-docs2/05-integrated/schemas.md

-A schema defines the structure of the content.
+A schema defines the structure of the content and is defined by the fields and their settings.

 Each field can have the following states: